Pat Harrington Jr.: Career

 Harrington twice appeared on former co-star Valerie Bertinelli's television shows.
 In 1990, he appeared on Sydney and in 2012 he appeared, in his final acting role, on Hot in Cleveland.

 Personal life

 Harrington married Marjorie Ann Gortner in 1955; the couple had four children, including tennis player Mike Harrington.
 They divorced in 1985.
 He married Sally Cleaver, an insurance executive, in 2001.

 Death

-Harrington, who had Alzheimer's disease, fell in early November 2015.
-He suffered a small brain hemorrhage and spent three weeks in a hospital and nursing home.
-Harrington's children announced his death on January 6, 2016, aged 86.
-He died on co-star Bonnie Franklin's birthday, though she predeceased him in 2013.
+Harrington, who had been diagnosed with Alzheimer's disease in 2012, was hospitalized with a brain hemorrhage after a fall in November 2015.
+He died on January 6, 2016, at the age of 86.